partlyhuman/wqv-blink/README.md

 <img src="img/breakout.jpg"/>

 A Vishay TFDU4101 is the only required external component, used for bidirectional IRDA communication with the watch.
 It is still in production and widely available for cheap!
 In this repository you will find a breakout PCB that will give it 1.54mm standard header pins.
 Some external capacitors and resistors are recommended but actually none are required, see the datasheet.
-The repository also includes PCB(s) that integrate all components and passives with popular ESP32S2/3 dev board(s).